 DON’T: Go Under The Radar

 While going above and above expectations is vital for standing out, don’t be hesitant to tell your immediate supervisor or other leadership team members about your achievements.
 It’s also crucial to provide regular updates that let people know what you’ve accomplished.

 Consider taking on a high-profile project inside your department or as part of a cross-functional team.
 A project like this will allow you to develop new abilities, improve your network, and become more well-known inside your company.

 You’ve probably already imagined where you want to be in a few years, so start dressed, talking, and acting like it.
 Simple things like dressing for success might help you feel more confident and noticeable.
-Have a thorough awareness of your firm’s expectations, as they may differ based on your company or department in general.
+One of the best tips in learning how to ask your boss for a promotion is to have a thorough awareness of your firm’s expectations, as they may differ based on your company or department in general.

 DON’T: Be Afraid To Speak Up

 Schedule a meeting with your boss to discuss this suggestion if you haven’t already been considered for a promotion.
 Many people consider asking for a promotion to be one of the most stressful aspects of their lives, yet it can also be one of the most crucial things you do for your career.

 Prepare to communicate what you’ve accomplished and how it’s influenced the organization, as well as the exact position you’d like to land when you enter the conversation.
 During this chat, be receptive to feedback from your manager, as they may offer recommendations and suggestions for areas of development to aid in your advancement aspirations.

 When to Ask For a Promotion?

 As long as you believe you are deserving of a promotion, there is never a bad time to ask for one.